 State Statute Dictates How Vehicle Values Are Assessed

 In accordance with Missouri law, the Jackson County Assessment Department uses National Automobile Dealers' Association (NADA) guidelines to assess vehicle property values.

 Tax Exemption Deadline

 Effective March 1, 2017, the Jackson County Assessment Department no longer accepts any exemption application for any prior tax year.
 All exemption applications received will be considered for current and/or future tax years only.
-The deadline to file for a 2018 exemption has been extended to September 1, 2018.
+The deadline to file for a 2018 exemption has passed.
+The deadline to file all 2019 exemption applications is March 1, 2019.
+This includes all Real Property Exemptions and all Business Personal Property Exemptions.
 If you have questions you may contact: Christina Drews, Exemptions Analyst CDrews@jacksongov.org or 816-881-3255.